-Angelo Palazzo is an LA-based, Emmy-nominated sound designer, best known for his work on Star Trek, Sleepy Hollow, From Dusk Til Dawn, Sex And The City 2, Jeepers Creepers and many more well-known films and TV shows.
+Angelo Palazzo is an LA-based, Emmy-nominated sound designer, best known for his work on Star Trek, Sleepy Hollow, From Dusk Til Dawn, Sex And The City 2, Jeepers Creepers.
+We caught up with him to talk all things Krotos and Sound design!

 Tell us about your upbringing.
 Are your family musical or creative and would you consider yourself Italian, Canadian, American or a proud mix?

 But I’d say I consider myself first and foremost Italian.
-My parents immigrated to Canada and I was born in Hamilton, Ontario.
-I am first generation and grew up very traditional Italian.
-We were always speaking a mix of Italian and English, and also maintained many Italian conventions.
 My upbringing was what you might expect when thinking of a big Italian immigrant family: lots of family members coming and going, kids, loud conversations that sound like arguments, music, laughter, lots of food, and storytelling.
 I am the youngest of four and so when my parents decided to move the family to California, I was quite young.
 Los Angeles became the closest thing to home for me.

 Yes, I’d say my family was definitely both musical and creative.
 Everyone was very expressive in their own way and loved to tell stories.
 My father was the central storyteller, whether we liked it or not.
 He had a way of almost mythologizing his life, sort of like the dad character in the movie Big Fish.